Student loan statute of limitations: What to know about your college debt

 Student loans with a statute of limitations

 Private student loans, on the other hand, have a statute of limitations of anywhere from three to 10 years.
-After this, they become time barred.
+After this, they become time-barred.
 The exact time frame depends on your state of residence.
+Once the statute of limitations runs out on a debt, the debt is considered “time-barred.”
+But a time-barred debt isn’t the same thing as debt forgiveness.
+An expired statute of limitations prohibits a creditor or collection agency from suing you, but you may continue to receive collection calls and letters, and the account might still remain on your credit reports.

 How long is the statute of limitations on student loans for credit reporting?